-This is not the first time researchers have found a connection between benzodiazepine use and dementia.
+These are not the first studies to reveal a connection between benzodiazepine use and dementia.
 A study published in the BMJ back in 2014 found that benzos could increase the risk of Alzheimer disease by nearly 50 percent, especially among long-term users.

 The authors concluded:

 “Benzodiazepine use is associated with an increased risk of Alzheimer’s disease…Unwarranted long term use of these drugs should be considered as a public health concern.”

 They go on to say:

 “Our findings are of major importance for public health, especially considering the prevalence and chronicity of benzodiazepine use in older people and the high and increasing incidence of dementia in developed countries.”

 Other researchers have performed data analysis and concluded that benzodiazepine use is not linked to Alzheimer disease (BMJ, Feb.
 2, 2016).
 But a recent review of previous research concluded that there is an association between benzodiazepine use and the development of dementia (Pharmacotherapy, Aug.
 11, 2018).

 Benzodiazepines and Z-drugs have their place.
 After a crisis or the loss of a loved one, some people need an anti-anxiety agent to help them cope or get some sleep.
 Such drugs can be helpful for short-term use.
 When weeks stretch into months and months stretch into years, such drugs pose problems.
 For one thing, they are very hard to stop.